Multiseed Krylov complexity

 Another quantity that has appeared in operator complexity considerations for quantum systems is the operator size \cite{size}, which measures how many `simple' operators are involved in the mathematical expression for the chosen operator.
 Here, `simple' means acting on only one particle or site.
 More concretely, one starts with a basis of operators where an element $B_{J,k}$ is expressed as a product of $J$ simple operators.
 This prescription splits the basis into different sets (indexed by $J$), where every member (indexed by $k$) of each set has the same cost.
 Using this, the operator size of $\mathcal{O}$ is given by \beq s(\mathcal{O}) = \sum_{J, k} J \big|\Tr[ \mathcal{O}^\dagger B_{J,k}]\big|^2\equiv \sum_{J, k} J |\langle \mathcal{O}|B_{J,k}\rangle |^2. \eeq

 The operator size is connected to Krylov complexity via the framework of {\it q-complexities} introduced in \cite{K}.
 Other than these two examples, this class of quantities also includes other measures of operator complexity under current investigation, including out-of-time-order correlators (OTOCs).
 Within this paradigm, Krylov complexity is especially important, as it was shown that it provides an upper bound on the growth of any q-complexity.
+(Note that this, in particular, implies that standard Krylov complexity would provide an upper bound on the multiseed complexity evaluated for individual seed operators.
+This upper bound does not, however, share the successful performance of the full multiseed complexity for distinguishing integrability and chaos, as evident from our exposition in the main text.)

-The difference between this construction and our multiseed complexity is that the operator size receives no input from the Hamiltonian, and in this sense is purely kinematic rather than dynamical.
+The difference between this construction and our multiseed complexity is that the operator size receives no input from the detailed specification of the Hamiltonian, and in this sense is purely kinematic rather than dynamical.
 The entire basis from simple to complex operators has to be specified manually, based for example on the locality or rank of the operators.
 Since our goal is to characterize the general properties of a given Hamiltonian, we collect the simplest operators of the system and consider their late-time sizes, similarly to what was done in the main text for multiseed Krylov complexity.
 We start by considering the $m$ simplest operators with $J=1$, and compute each of their sizes under time evolution: \beq s(B_{1,l}(t)) = \sum_{J, k} J |\langle B_{1,l}|e^{-i\mathbf{\mathcal{L}}t}|B_{J,k}\rangle |^2. \eeq We collect these in a single quantity \beq s_\text{simple} (t) = \frac{1}{m}\sum_{l=1}^{m} s(B_{1,l}(t)), \eeq and finally calculate its all-time average, which again effectively matches the late-time plateau:

 This directly parallels our construction of multiseed Krylov complexity, but with a different grading on the space of operators.
 Again, we try to cancel the scaling of this quantity with system size by dividing the plateau by the highest weight assigned to the operators, resulting in a quantity that is always between 0 and 1.